All Episodes

 The resistance in the North essentially made the fugitive slave law dead letter.

-Now I have made the argument, one idea, is that a potential path in this country towards civil war is the info immigration of uh of ICE.
+Now, I have made the argument, one idea, is that a potential path in this country towards civil war is the immigration of vice.

-I'm sorry, of the law enforcement, the uh the enforcement of immigration law, sorry.
+I'm sorry, of I'm sorry, the enforcement of immigration law.

 The left makes the argument that the right was seeking to restrict the human rights of undocumented citizens, which is a phrase they've used.